[YOUR CLINIC NAME] has very high standards for privacy and confidentiality and has adopted most of the guidelines recommended by the Doctors of BC.

 - Responding to inquiries, complaints, and privacy breaches.

 - Overseeing the office’s privacy compliance.

 See the "Tools" tab in the Privacy Toolkit for an example template.

 5.4 Confidentiality Agreements

-All confidentiality agreement forms are found on the Doctors of BC Privacy Toolkit under the “Forms” tab at this link.
+All confidentiality agreement forms are found under the "Forms" tab in the Doctors of BC Privacy Toolkit.

 Before having access to patients’ confidential medical records, all staff must read and sign a confidentiality agreement.
 This agreement states that employees will not disclose medical information without written consent from the patient, and that employees will only have access to patient medical information when it is pertinent to their job.
 All medical records and information are opened on a need-to-know basis only.